mtibbett67/svxlink/README.md

 Run the install.sh script.
 This will install any depencies, make, and install the SvxLink pakage.

 You will be prompted to run the configure.sh script next.
-It will ask you for your Call Sign
+It will ask you for your Call Sign, EchoLink password, Sysop name, Location, and Description

 Port and protocols needed for an EchoLink node: